5 Ways to Remember Your Loved Ones During Christmas

 With grief, there is a line I seek to walk.
 A line that includes remembrance leading to God’s peace and joy.

-My hope and prayer is that we can walk this line together and experience His peace that passes all understanding.
+My hope and prayer are that we can walk this line together and experience His peace that passes all understanding.
 The peace that can come, despite the pain, when all is surrendered to our loving God.

 Over the years, I’ve found it helpful to have some direction from others.